-This study was mainly a quantitative research that uses descriptive approach using common statistical tools such as descriptive statistics, cross-tabulations, and one-way ANOVA test for data analysis.
+This study was mainly a quantitative research that uses descriptive approach using common statistical tools.
 The data were analyzed using Statistical Package for Social Sciences (SPSS) version 21.
 Cronbach alpha coefficients were calculated to examine the reliability of the scale used.
 Mean scores and standard deviations were used to analyze the data of the study.